free web stats

 Do

-• Hand wash using cold water ( < 40 Degree Celcius)
+• Hand wash or machine wash using cold water ( < 40 Degree Celcius)

-• Use pH neutral detergent or hair shampoo
+• Use pH neutral detergent/delicate detergent/detergent for silk or wool

 • Steam iron on low heat